-The MMA’s Web site, www.mma.org, features breaking news on municipal issues and MMA events, information about the association, and numerous local government resources.
-The site includes a password-protected area exclusively for local government officials.
+This website features breaking news on municipal issues and MMA events, information about the association, and numerous local government resources.
+The association’s Twitter feed (@massmunicipal) provides breaking news related to local government and MMA activities.

 The MMA’s professional staff responds to hundreds of inquiries each month, providing local officials with information and referrals.